alidemir1/alidemir1.github.io/_posts/2017-02-26-qlearning-post.md

 ### Machine Learning
 Actually before starting to explain Q-Learning Algorithm.
 I would like to write things down about Machine Learning (ML) which we started to hear more frequently from day to day.
 Applications of ML varying from Autonomous cars [1], [3] to visualizing/immitating what people see under effect of the hallucinatives [2] so, from **engineers** to **physcologists**.
-But why are we hearing most commonly right now and not before.
-It is actually a not a new area of research, you can actually see an autonomous car based on ML [3] from 1989.
+But why are we hearing this now and not before.
+It is actually not a new area of research, you can see an autonomous car based on ML [3] from 1989.
 In my perspective it is because it was too expensive computationally.
 It still is but not like in the 1980s.
 Of course not only this, also there was not enough data to train (teach) models in order to make them do what we want them to do.
 So ImageNet[4] was born and now we have data and higher computational powers in our hands than 1980s.
 So we can teach a car to drive itself, or make a robot to "watch